grplyler/cfl-tools-js/README.md

 > Liberty Center for Financial Literacy Tools

-As Requested by Liberty University's Center for Financial Literacy, this is project to develop a simple collection of web-based financial tools for educational purposes.
+As Requested by Liberty University's Center for Financial Literacy, the aim of this project is to develop a collection of simple  web-based financial tools for use by the center's mentors and mentees for educational purposes.

 ## Requirements